 A vaginal discharge of mucoid fluids is often sometimes seen.

-Going into labor – yes, a false pregnancy can even trigger contractions, even though there are no puppies to be given birth to.
+Going into labor – yes, a false pregnancy in dogs can even trigger contractions, even though there are no puppies to be given birth to.

 Primary Causes of False Pregnancy in Dogs

-This goes on while heat lasts, but once it’s over, the progesterone levels drop back down.
-Once this is over, however, another hormone – prolactin – jumps up as a result of the progesterone fluctuation and becomes rapidly produced in the dog’s body.
+Once this is over, however, another hormone – prolactin – jumps up due to the progesterone fluctuation and rapidly produces in the dog's body.

-What this rapid production of prolactin does is it triggers most of the physical changes in the animal's body.
-And, once these changes start occurring, your dog decides that she is pregnant and starts exhibiting a lot of the behavioral symptoms as well.
-You can hardly blame her, as the symptoms we mentioned above are often convincing enough to fool even expert dog breeders, let alone the dog herself.
+You can hardly blame her, as the symptoms mentioned above are often convincing enough to fool even expert dog breeders, let alone the dog herself.

-False pregnancies typically occur anywhere between 4 and 6 weeks after heat, as this is the time that’s required for the hormonal imbalance to kick in.
+False pregnancies typically occur between 4 and 6 weeks after heat, which is required for the hormonal imbalance to kick in.

-Sometimes the symptoms can be more intense and persistence, going even to contractions.
-If this happens – or even before that – pay a visit to your veterinarian and they will sort things out.
+Sometimes the symptoms can be more intense and persistent, even to contractions.
+If this happens – or even before that – pay a visit to your veterinarian, and they will sort things out.

 Health Related Causes of Phantom Pregnancy in Dogs